AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 The number of generated test cases can be configured through the ``--gen-test-num`` switch.

+.. _supported_tgen_types:

+Supported types
+"""""""""""""""

-``gnattest`` can automatically generate test cases unless any of the following are true:
+``gnattest`` can natively generate test cases for any type unless any of the following are true:

 1. Any of the subprogram's "in" or "in out" mode parameters are of an Access type or contain a sub-component of an Access type.